Nexis-Network/homepage/content/docs/guides/branch-refresh.md

 ---
 title: Refresh a branch
-subtitle: Learn how to refresh a Exzo Network branch using the Exzo Network API
+subtitle: Learn how to refresh a Nexis Network branch using the Nexis Network API
 enableTableOfContents: true
 updatedOn: '2023-10-07T10:43:33.373Z'
 ---

-When you create a branch in Exzo Network, you create a copy-on-write clone that reflects the current state of the parent branch, but what do you do if your branch becomes stale?
+When you create a branch in Nexis Network, you create a copy-on-write clone that reflects the current state of the parent branch, but what do you do if your branch becomes stale?
 For example, changes are made to the data or schema on the parent branch that you would like reflected in your development branch, or your branch has aged out of the point-in-time restore window (the history shared with the parent branch) and is now taking up storage space.
 Ideally, you want to refresh your branch but keep the same compute endpoint, whose connection details may already be configured in your application or toolchain.

-There isn't a single command that refreshes a branch, but you can do so using a combination of Exzo Network API calls.
+There isn't a single command that refreshes a branch, but you can do so using a combination of Nexis Network API calls.
 The procedure described below refreshes a branch by performing the following steps:

 1. [Creating a new up-to-date branch without a compute endpoint](#create-a-new-up-to-date-branch-without-a-compute-endpoint)
 2. [Moving the compute endpoint from your current branch to the new branch](#move-the-compute-endpoint-from-your-current-branch-to-the-new-branch)